wentbackward/music-theory/basic-theory.md

 -   1 tone to the 7th note,
 -   1 semitone takes us to the next octave (or 8th or 8ve).

-TODO: Illustration of playing this on a guitar neck and keyboard
+### TODO Illustration of playing this on a guitar neck and keyboard

 Hopefully you now see why octaves have their name, based on the major scale, it takes 8 intervals to get from one octave to the next.
 Did it sound right to your ears?
 You should have